hugodebes/Data_Science_INE/README.md

 # Data_Science_INE

-I have completed all the free parts of the INE certification regarding Data Science.
+I have completed all notebooks of the free parts of the INE certification regarding Data Science.

 You'll find the different notebooks I have completed throughout this 6 hours course.